AlexvZyl/.dotfiles/.github/README.md

 </details>

 # Theme

+Personally, I want a balance between good looking colors that stand out, and soft colors that will not destroy my eyes.

 The theme is based on my Neovim plugin, [nordic.nvim](https://github.com/AlexvZyl/nordic.nvim).
 It is a warmer and darker version of the [Nord](https://www.nordtheme.com/) color palette.
 Wallpapers can be found at [this ImageGoNord repo](https://github.com/linuxdotexe/nordic-wallpapers) (they "norded" some nice wallpapers) and [locally](https://github.com/AlexvZyl/.dotfiles/tree/main/.wallpapers).